 Citation.
 438 U.S. 104, 98 S. Ct.
 2646, 57 L. Ed.
 2d 631, 1978 U.S. 39.

 Penn Central’s property was designated as a landmark under New York law and therefore subject to city preservation restrictions.
 As a result, Penn Central was prohibited from building two structures on top of its building.
 Penn Central sued alleging that the restrictions constituted a “taking” within the meaning of the Fifth Amendment to the United States Constitution.
-Facts.

 Did the restrictions imposed by New York City’s law upon Appellants’ exploitation of the Terminal site effect a taking of Appellants’ property for public use within the meaning of the Fifth Amendment?

 Appellants may continue to use the property precisely as it has in the past.
 So, the law does not interfere with Appellants’ primary expectation concerning the use of the Terminal.
 In addition, the restrictions imposed did not prevent Penn Central from all construction on top of the terminal.

 The prevention of the construction of the 50-plus story buildings above the Terminal was a reasonable restriction substantially related to the promotion of the general welfare.
 Just compensation need not be paid.